Kirkby Stephen and the Upper Eden Area

 Kendal College 502 Bus - provides an early morning departure from Brough and Kirkby Stephen to Kendal and late return available to the public

-Stagecoach 563 Bus - provides a limited service from Appleby to Penrith (Mon-Sat)
+Stagecoach 563 Bus - provides a limited service from Appleby to Penrith (Mon-Fri only)

 Kendal College 506 Bus - provides an early morning departure from Appleby to Penrith and Kendal and late return available to the public